dakshbhatia/brainOS/docs/SHARED_CONFIGURATION_GUIDE.md

-## Osaurus Shared Configuration Guide
+## BrainOS Shared Configuration Guide

-This guide explains how other native apps can discover and connect to the locally running Osaurus server, using a small JSON file Osaurus publishes to a well-known location.
+This guide explains how other native apps can discover and connect to the locally running BrainOS server, using a small JSON file BrainOS publishes to a well-known location.

-- **Audience**: Developers of macOS apps (Swift/Objective‑C/SwiftUI/Electron) that want to integrate with Osaurus.
+- **Audience**: Developers of macOS apps (Swift/Objective‑C/SwiftUI/Electron) that want to integrate with BrainOS.
-- **License**: Osaurus is fully open source.
+- **License**: BrainOS is fully open source.
 You are welcome to use this mechanism freely.

 ---

 ## What gets published

-Osaurus writes a per‑process shared configuration file so other processes can discover the server address and status.
+BrainOS writes a per‑process shared configuration file so other processes can discover the server address and status.

-- **Base directory**: `~/Library/Application Support/com.dinoki.osaurus/SharedConfiguration/`
+- **Base directory**: `~/Library/Application Support/com.dinoki.BrainOS/SharedConfiguration/`
 - **Per‑instance directory**: `<Base>/<instanceId>/`
 - **File**: `configuration.json`

-Osaurus may have multiple instances (e.g., after crashes or parallel runs).
+BrainOS may have multiple instances (e.g., after crashes or parallel runs).
 Each running instance gets its own `instanceId` directory.
 Instances that stop will remove their directory.

 ---